valerie035/data-analytics-winter-2025/module_2/README.md

 This section introduces essential functions and formulas in Excel and Google Sheets that are crucial for data manipulation and analysis.
 Students will learn how to use functions such as SUM, AVERAGE, COUNT, AND IF statements.
 By the end of this section, students will be comfortable using these tools to perform calculations and automate repetitive tasks.

 - [x] Watch [video](https://youtu.be/PSNXoAs2FtQ?si=0orU_bNAOQuc64fi&t=17175) and mark when complete
-- [x] Excel users: download [.xls file](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Formula%20Excel%20Template.xlsx),tried to use but ended up going to google sheets and downloading excel.
+- [x] Excel users: download [.xls file](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Formula%20Excel%20Template.xlsx), tried to use but ended up going to google sheets and downloading excel.
 - [x] Google Sheets users: make a copy of the [google sheet](https://docs.google.com/spreadsheets/d/1_m7bzlByhPAjYNglv_Vp6eK4sQxLVAaXDRAfp1yn7iw/edit?usp=sharing)
 - [x] Complete the hands-on activity